MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-setfiletime.md

 A pointer to a <a href="/windows/desktop/api/minwinbase/ns-minwinbase-filetime">FILETIME</a> structure that
        contains the new last modified date and time for the file or directory.
 If the application does not need to change this information, set this parameter either  to <b>NULL</b>  or to a pointer to a <b>FILETIME</b> structure that has both the <b>dwLowDateTime</b> and <b>dwHighDateTime</b> members set to 0.

-To prevent file operations using the given handle from modifying the last access time, call
-       <b>SetFileTime</b> immediately after opening the file handle
-       and pass a <a href="/windows/desktop/api/minwinbase/ns-minwinbase-filetime">FILETIME</a> structure that has both the
-       <b>dwLowDateTime</b> and <b>dwHighDateTime</b> members set to
-       0xFFFFFFFF.

 ## -returns

 If the function succeeds, the return value is nonzero.